rscarson/blog/embedding_js_with_rustyscript.md

 By leveraging API wrappers like rustyscript we can include a full-fledged runtime with very little learning curve or time investment.

-This example's source code and more can be found on [rustyscript's GitHub repository](https://github.com/rscarson/rustyscript)
+Over a dozen more examples can be found on [rustyscript's GitHub repository](https://github.com/rscarson/rustyscript)